RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/src/Maintenance/README.md

 └ update ros_df first by running `update_notebook_files!()`
 ```

 Most likely, the first time in a REPL session the DataFrame `ros_df` is indeed empty.

-As suggested:
+**Note: Currently these functions have only been tested using a DataFrame `ros_df` defined in RegressionAndOtherStrories.jl.
+Using these functions outside this context is currently untested.**

+As suggested in above `Info` message:
 ```julia
 update_notebook_files!()
 ┌ Info: DataFrame ros_df is empty!